Guys been a while since I’ve posted any writings so here is a little short story series. There will be two or three more parts so stay tuned.

 The first time I saw him at the coffee shop right down the street from my house he was wearing a grey sweatshirt and a pair of black shorts.
 His hair was tucked into a hat.

 The first thing I noticed was his light blue eyes.
 They looked unhappy, with dark circles accompanying them.

-For the first time that day I was happy I was working.
+For the first time that day i was happy i were working.

-In an accent that intrigued me even further he told me.
+In an accent that intrigued me even further he told you.

-It fell from my lips so effortlessly.
-We don’t usually ask for names but I was intrigued by him.
+It fell from his lips so effortlessly.
+I don’t usually ask for names but I was intrigued by him.
 I had to know.

 And it all started there.

 He came in at least once a week after that.
 If not more.

 He ordered the same thing i recommend that first day.